bacionejs/editor/README.md

 A: For security, browsers can't overwrite files.

 Q: Did you use AI?
-A: No, but the Press Kit is AI.
+A: Only for the lips and Press Kit.

+Q: What does bacione mean?
+A: It means kiss in Italian, as in, Keep It Satisfyingly Simple.

 </details>